kubernetes/ingress-nginx/docs/user-guide/miscellaneous.md

 In this mode NGINX does not use the content of the header to get the source IP address of the connection.

+## Path types

+Each path in an Ingress is required to have a corresponding path type.
+Paths that do not include an explicit pathType will fail validation.
+By default NGINX path type is Prefix to not break existing definitions

 ## Proxy Protocol

 If you are using a L4 proxy to forward the traffic to the NGINX pods and terminate HTTP/HTTPS there, you will lose the remote endpoint's IP address.
 To prevent this you could use the [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt) for forwarding traffic, this will send the connection details before forwarding the actual TCP connection itself.